orhansoyuhos/Decoding-Motor-Responses-from-Neural-Spike-Activity-/README.md

 ## Data

 Each week's notebook loads a corresponding JSON data file (e.g. `hw1.json`, `hw3.json`, `hw4.json`) containing `events` and `neurons` keys with spike time arrays.
-These files are not included in the repository due to their size and must be obtained separately.
+These files are not included in the repository due to their size.

 ## Weekly Breakdown